PyTables/PyTables/doc/source/usersguide/tutorials.rst

       byteorder := 'little'
       chunkshape := None

-We already know the first two parameters of the :meth:`File.createArray` methods (these are the same as the first two in createTable): they are the parent group *where* Array will be created and the Array instance *name*.
+We already know the first two parameters of the :meth:`File.create_array` methods (these are the same as the first two in create_table): they are the parent group *where* Array will be created and the Array instance *name*.
 The third parameter is the *object* we want to save to disk.
 In this case, it is a NumPy array that is built from the selection list we created before.